payasoex/payasoex/README.md

 - 👀 I’m interested in web development and mobile apps (front and back end)
 - 👨‍🔬 I like science, specially cancer research.
 - 🌱 I’m currently learning JavaScript, CSS, HTML and some JS frameworks
-- 💞️ I’m looking to collaborate on web depelopment oriented to Cancer Research and Scientific dissemination.
+- 💞️ I’m looking to collaborate on web depelopment
 - 📫 How to reach me ...

     * Email:    javier.retamal.fontannaz@gmail.com